 What is a Clicker?

 In case you haven’t seen one, a clicker is a small box that makes a click noise when you press on it the right way.
 There are several kinds of clickers that are commonly used in dog training.
-One example is the Starmark Pro-Training Clicker Dog Training Aid that has a handy button to press.
+One example is the Starmark Pro-Training Quicker Clicker for Dogs that has a handy button to press.
 The Downtown Pet Supply Training Dog Clicker is a slightly smaller, and slightly differently shaped clicker that also features an easy-to-press button.
 It’s worth trying more than one type of clicker to see which works well in your hand.

 A clicker is an example of a marker.
 A “marker,” or more properly, “event marker,” marks, or indicates, the moment something happens.
 For our dog training purposes, that is the moment the right behavior happens.
 In other words, you use the clicker’s clicking sound to mark the moment your pet performs the desired behavior.
 The click (or other marker) is then followed by a treat the animal likes, such as a small piece of cut-up beef jerky or a Zuke’s mini.